kudrom/lupulo/README.rst

 Different user interfaces serving different needs for the same device can be built very quickly.
-That way if the data schema or the visualization needs of the information the device is sending change during development, it's quite straightforward to replace the current visualization with one that answers to the new changes.
+That way if the data schema or the visualization needs of the information change during development, it's quite straightforward to replace the current visualization with one that answers to the new changes.

 Several devices can be monitored by the same user interface at the same time as long as all of them follow the same data schema for the information they are